haxiaww/Machine-Learning-Sleep-and-Lifestyle/README.md

 ## Conclusion

 This project demonstrates the importance of understanding sleep health in relation to lifestyle factors.
 The findings could inform strategies for improving sleep quality through targeted lifestyle changes.

-## Acknowledgement

-I would like to clarify that the data I am presenting is synthetic and created by me for illustrative purposes.